chiz-ai/CyberEd-AI-Assessments/README.md

 # CyberEd-AI-Assessments

-This repository demonstrates the use of Large Language Models (LLMs) to generate cybersecurity assessments aligned with specific learning objectives.
+This repository explores the use of **Large Language Models (LLMs)**—such as GPT-4—to automatically generate cybersecurity assessments aligned clearly with educational learning objectives.

+---

+## 🚀 **Project Overview**
+Cybersecurity education relies heavily on accurate and clear assessments.
+This research investigates whether AI-generated assessments can achieve better alignment, clarity, and effectiveness compared to traditional, human-created assessments.

+## 🎯 **Goals of This Project**
+- Generate cybersecurity assessments using **GPT-4**.
+- Evaluate alignment of AI-generated assessments with **Bloom's Taxonomy**.
+- Compare **AI-generated assessments** to **human-created assessments** in terms of clarity, educational effectiveness, and alignment.

+## 🛠️ **Technologies Currently Used**
+- GPT-4 (OpenAI)
+- Python (planned implementations)
+- Explainability frameworks (LIME, SHAP - upcoming)

+## ⏳ **Current Status**
+- Actively under development and experimentation.
+- Regular updates will be provided.

+📫 **Questions or Collaboration:**
+Feel free to [open an issue](link to issues page) on this repository or visit my [main GitHub profile](https://github.com/chiz-ai).